Skip to main content

 When a cat is exposed to a toxic medication, symptoms can range from mild digestive upset or lethargy to severe reactions, including seizures or even death.
 Some medications have specific antidotes that can counteract their effects, while others require supportive care, such as fluids, supplements, or medications to manage symptoms and prevent further absorption.

 While cats are often more cautious than dogs, accidental ingestion of human medications is a common cause of poisoning and should always be treated as a medical emergency.
+If you think your cat has been exposed to any human medication, contact your vet immediately.
+Early treatment can significantly improve the outcome.

-Guide to Medications That Are Toxic to Cats
+Guide to Medications That Are Toxic to Cats - When to Seek Emergency Vet Care

 Common Medications That Are Toxic to Cats